davetrux/DevFest2013Service/README.md

 DevFestDetroitService
 =====================

-Services used for my talk at Google DevFest Detroit 2013
+Services used for my talk at Michigan Google DevFest 2013